Alogani/NimGo/README.md

 ### Is it more efficient than Os threads ?

 It depends on the task:
-- For I/O-bound tasks, async/await-based concurrency (e.g., std/asyncdispatch or NimGo) are generally faster threads, as they can handle multiple I/O events concurrently without the overhead of managing multiple threads.
+- For I/O-bound tasks, async/await-based concurrency (e.g., std/asyncdispatch or NimGo) are generally faster, as they can wait for multiple I/O events at the same time without the overhead of managing multiple threads.
 - For CPU-bound computation tasks, threads are generally faster than single-threaded async libraries, as they can leverage parallel execution across multiple CPU cores to speed up the code.

-Additionally, threads have a higher context switch cost compared to Coroutines.
-Threads also require more careful handling of deadlocks, synchronization, and have constraints when moving memory around.
-Please note that their usage are not exclusive.
+Additionally, threads have a higher context switch cost compared to Coroutines, requires a more careful handling of deadlocks, of synchronization, and have constraints when moving memory around.
+However, threads and NimGo can be used together.

 ### How to use NimGo in a multithreaded environment ?